amirmasoudabdol/sfthemes/README.md

 ### Themes

 sfthemes offers two base themes, `theme_sf_light` and `theme_sf_dark`.
-The Light theme uses off-white background, `#fafafa`, and a range of black colors for text.
-In contrast, the dark theme uses off-black background, `#141414`, and a range of white colors for text.
+The Light theme uses an off-white background, `#fafafa`, and a range of black colors for text.
+In contrast, the dark theme uses an off-black background, `#141414`, and a range of white colors for text.

 In addition to themes, sfthemes provides a set of `scale_color/fill_*` objects based on various available color palettes in Apple's HIG.
 Each color palette has a light and a dark variant, as well as accessible form of those.
+Accessible color palettes are adjusted to have higher contrast and less brightness.
 List of all available color palettes can be found [here].

 In general, we recommend pairing light scales with `theme_sf_light` (or any other third-party light themes) and dark scales with `theme_sf_dark` theme (or any other third-party dark themes).

-#### Example of `theme_sf_light` Theme
+**Example of `theme_sf_light` Theme**

 ```R
 library(sfthemes)